bodhi-root/public-wiki/content/google-cloud-platform/google-cloud-sdk.md

 gcloud auth login
 ```

 This will open up a web page in your browser to login to your Google account.
-Login using your Kroger account and you should get a message indicating that you are now logged in with that user.
+Login using your corporate account and you should get a message indicating that you are now logged in with that user.

 You can view a list of authentication accounts with: